busaridwan/linxo/README.md

 ### 2. Transaction Payment
 This is the payment enddpoint - returns a url whihc is display in an iframe/webview for customer to interact with.
+The request sent to Oxlin actually contains a redirect url and notification url whihc is more like a webhook the client/frontend listens to while customer interact with the iframe/webview.

 `POST` : `http://localhost:8080/linxo/pay`